annekao/ivf-calculator/README.md

 3. **Formula Loading Tests**: Verifies that formulas are successfully loaded from the CSV file

+4. ** Validation Tests*: Verifies errors are thrown when input parameters are invalid

 Each test validates that:
 - The calculation produces correct result
 - The correct formula is selected for the given patient parameters
 - The calculation uses actual CDC formula coefficients
+- The input is valid

 ## Notes